sundsvallai/intric/docs/development-guide.md

 1. **Check Issues** - Look for similar issues on GitHub
 2. **Join Community** - Participate in the development community
 3. **Documentation** - Refer to the project documentation

+### Troubleshooting

+For common development issues and their solutions, refer to the [Troubleshooting Guide](./troubleshooting.md).